Quantifying the benefits of code hints for refactoring deprecated Java APIs: Experimental evaluation

 \subsection{Research questions}

-{\bf (RQ1) Can the refactoring of deprecated Java APIs be automated?} Yes, it can be automated if code hints are added to the JDK, evidenced by the 82\% success rate for those benchmarks.
-Without code hints, Java's complexity makes these refactorings very hard for both for the symbolic and neural engines.
+{\bf (RQ1) Can the refactoring of deprecated Java APIs be automated?} Yes, the refactoring of deprecated Java APIs can be automated if code hints are added to the JDK, evidenced by the 82\% success rate for those benchmarks.
+This automation could greatly assist engineers with the code migration task.

 {\bf (RQ2) Do code hints help the generation of refactorings?} The performance of \tool, \llma and \llmb improves considerably when code hints are present.
 All of them barely manage to solve any benchmark without code hints.
 When code hints are present, all engines solve at least 71\% of benchmarks, with the best virtual engine solving 82\%.
 For the symbolic engine, they enable the effective seeding of the instruction library, whereas for the neural engine, they provide additional context to the LLM.
+In summary, without code hints, Java's complexity makes the refactoring of deprecated Java APIs very hard for both for the symbolic and neural engines.

-{\bf (RQ3) How do the symbolic and the neural approach compare against each other?} The symbolic and the neural engines have very similar performance (where the symbolic engine has a smaller monetary cost).
+{\bf (RQ3) How do the symbolic and the neural approach compare against each other?} The symbolic and the neural engines have very similar performance (where the symbolic engine has a smaller computational cost).

 When code hints are present, as shown in Table~\ref{tab:configuration-results}, the symbolic approach does slightly better than both \llma and \llmb.
 This supports the intuition that, if there is enough information about the solution to effectively prune the solution space (in our case, when code hints are present), then the symbolic approach works well.
 One example of a benchmark that was solved by \tool but where both \llma and \llmb failed to find a solution is the running example in Figure~\ref{ex:deprecated-method-other}.
 In all our runs, the LLMs failed to generate \lstinline[breaklines=true]{calendar.setTime(date)}.